Jernigynd History, Family Crest & Coats of Arms

 Early Origins of the Jernigynd family

-Another 361 words (26 lines of text) covering the years 1182, 1222, 1550 and 1762 are included under the topic Early Jernigynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jernigynd research.
+Another 181 words (13 lines of text) covering the years 1182, 1222, 1550 and 1762 are included under the topic Early Jernigynd History in all our PDF Extended History products and printed products wherever possible.

 Jernigynd Spelling Variations